sebuszqo/My_Learning_Path/Stage-07-(Advanced)/git-github/gitcommands.md

 ### We have to remember that we are committing only files that we WROTE, not these like node_modules or dist !

 We have to use .gitignore

+### commits

+git commit -m"Your comment about this commit"